gentlegiantJGC/ACExplorer/README.md

 - Pillow >= 5.2

 Download the whole repository and run ACExplorer.py

-# Compiled Builds
-We finally have a release version that you can download and run without having to install python or any of the dependencies.
-It can be found at the following link: https://github.com/gentlegiantJGC/ACExplorer/releases

-Extract all files from the zip folder into a directory and run the exe file.

 # Using ACExplorer
 - Load the program (run ACExplorer.py or ACExplorer.exe depending on which of the above two methods you use).